apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-cg.md

   kubectl -n ${namespace} -f ${beConfigMapFileName}.yaml
   ```
   Here, ${namespace} refers to the namespace where the DorisDisaggregatedCluster is deployed, and ${beConfigMapFileName} is the filename of the custom ConfigMap.
-  ### Step 2: Configure the DorisDisaggregatedCluster Resource
+3. Configure the DorisDisaggregatedCluster Resource
   Persistent storage requires a storage template configuration.
 The DorisDisaggregatedCluster resource uses persistentVolume to describe the persistent storage template.
 The template is specified using Kubernetes' [PersistentVolumeClaimSpec](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/persistent-volume-claim-v1/#PersistentVolumeClaimSpec).
   Doris Operator will automatically parse the `file_cache_path` in the startup configuration to identify the mount points, and use the template to automatically generate persistent storage.
 The annotations will be added into [PersistentVolumeClaim](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/persistent-volume-claim-v1/).
 By default, Doris Operator creates persistent storage for logs, but this can be disabled by setting `logNotStore: true`.
 Below is an example where a BE service uses a custom ConfigMap and specifies a storage template:
   ```yaml